ypark9/yopa.page/content/blog/2025-12-16-building-responsible-ai-with-amazon-bedrock.md

 ---
-title: (AWS re:invent 2025) Building Responsible AI with Amazon Bedrock
+title: Building Responsible AI with Amazon Bedrock (AWS re:Invent 2025)
 date: 2025-12-16
 author: Yoonsoo Park
 description: "How to use Amazon Bedrock Guardrails and Automated Reasoning to enforce strict business policies on your AI agents."